Nothing Phone (2) vs OnePlus Open

 Which one is better?

-The OnePlus Open is the better buy for most people - its pro-grade 64MP camera crushes the Nothing Phone (2).
-That said, grab the Nothing Phone (2) if you want a unique design with its Glyph Interface - it's lighter.
+The OnePlus Open is the better buy for most people - its superior 64MP camera crushes the Nothing Phone (2).
+That said, grab the Nothing Phone (2) if you want a lighter device at 7.09oz compared to 8.43oz with the OnePlus Open.

 Who should buy each?